C-HernanG/C-HernanG/README.md

 ## 🌏 More...

 - 🔭 I’m currently working on something cool...
-- 🌱 I’m currently learning ML
-- ⚡ Fun fact: I love to surf and listen to music
+- ⚡ Fun fact: Bodyboarding is my way to recharge and find inspiration.